 With 68 locations across Canada, Mastermind Toys offers a selection of specialty toys, books, puzzles, and games, and is a brand that deeply believes that “play is kids’ work.”
 It’s also a brand that takes the in-store experience very seriously.

-“I truly believe we have the best retail team in the industry,” says Jordan.
+“I truly believe we have the best retail team in the industry,” says Sarah Jordan, CEO of Mastermind Toys.
 “Our play experts are incredibly knowledgeable about our selection and take the time to get to know our customers to guide them to new discoveries.”

 With such a heightened focus on the customer experience, Mastermind Toys’ associates were an engaged and passionate network of teams – but without a way to connect on a larger scale.
 Without that connection, it was hard for the organization to rally employees behind common objectives, like loyalty program enrollment or checkout offers.
 Enter Jordan, who joined Mastermind Toys as CEO in January of 2020 – the first change in leadership since the company was co-founded in 1984.
 Jordan had big plans: she wanted to reshape the organization, lead a “digital reinvention,” and boost brand awareness.